 These rules will hit teachers, local authority, social and care workers, NHS workers and all UK and local government workers providing their services via their own limited company.
 There is no limit to the nature or scope of services provided, so it doesn’t matter whether you work in IT, project management, financial services or anything else for that matter.

 In January, Transport for London became the first public sector body to react to April’s IR35 reforms by imposing a blanket ban on workers who operate through their own limited company, of which there are reportedly over 2,000.
 Ministry of Defence bodies UK Hydrographic Office and Defence Equipment & Support have too threatened their PSC contractors with termination if they fail to abide by a new policy pre-emptively put in place to comply with April’s off-payroll rules.

 Many public sector bodies may be in trouble as contractors are opting for self-termination rather than working inside IR35.
-Thirty contractors have already abandoned an overrun £16.5million health service IT project after an NHS trust said it would declare them all inside IR35 from 6 April.
+Thirty contractors have already abandoned an overrun £16.5million health service IT project (external link) after an NHS trust said it would declare them all inside IR35 from 6 April.
 Rather than stay and accept the trust’s decision, or avoid it but pay more tax by becoming PAYE umbrella staff, the 30 are set to move as one team to an end-user outside of the rules.

-According to a recent survey more than 9 out of 10 contractors say that the UK’s biggest taxpayer-funded projects will be damaged if PSC workers walkout over the public sector’s 6 April off-payroll rules.
+According to a recent survey (external link) more than 9 out of 10 contractors say that the UK’s biggest taxpayer-funded projects will be damaged if PSC workers walkout over the public sector’s 6 April off-payroll rules.
 Central government will be the biggest casualty of such a walkout, warn almost half the contractors, followed by the NHS (26%), MoD (13%) and ‘other’ projects like HS2 (12%).

 Private sector contracting